-- This is an action for injunctive relief and damages at trial by rank-and-file 1. members of the Brotherhood of Maintenance of Way Employes ("BMWE" or "the Union") to enforce the right of all Union members to vote in the upcoming election for a new president of the BMWE.
+- 1. This is an action for injunctive relief and damages at trial by rank-and-file members of the Brotherhood of Maintenance of Way Employes ("BMWE" or "the Union") to enforce the right of all Union members to vote in the upcoming election for a new president of the BMWE, and to vote on whether to merge the Union with another labor organization.
 On April 14, 2004, the President of the BMWE resigned for health reasons.
-The Union Constitution requires that officers of subordinate bodies meet with 60 days and cast votes equal to their body's membership for a new president.
+The Union Constitution requires that officers of subordinate bodies meet within 60 days and cast votes equal to their body's membership for a new president.
 The election has been scheduled for June 8.
-However, Defendant Freddie N. Simpson, the Acting President, has determined that none of the 7,000 BMWE members who live in Canada may have their votes cast in the election. - Not only is this decision contrary to the express terms of the Constitution, but it is 2. a political maneuver taken in bad faith, since most of the Canadian members have been opposed to Defendant Simpson's policies and are unlikely to vote for him when he seeks a permanent term of office.
+However, Defendant Freddie N. Simpson, the Acting President, has determined that none of the 7,000 BMWE members who live in Canada may have their votes cast in the election. - 2.
+Not only is this decision contrary to the express terms of the Constitution, but it is a political maneuver taken in bad faith, since most of the Canadian members have been opposed to Defendant Simpson's policies and are unlikely to vote for him when he seeks a permanent term of office.
 This discrimination violates Section 101(a)(1) of LMRDA, which protects the equal right of union members to vote in elections.